Stroke & Vascular Disorders

 • Complete blood cell count |

-Controversy surrounds the treatment of the approximately 10% of patients who fail to respond to IVIG and moderate-dose aspirin.
-Treatment failure is defined as persistent fever or fever recurrence 24 to 48 hours in a patient previously treated with an appropriate dose of IVIG.
-A majority of experts suggest administering a second dose of IVIG at 2 mg/kg.
-However, there may be mounting evidence supporting the role of steroids in these patients.
-This may be particularly true in patients at risk of a more severe outcome, based on Kobayashi score greater than 5 or other risk factors for IVIG resistance (27).
-Other agents, such as infliximab (a chimeric murine/human IgG1 monoclonal antibody that binds to tumor necrosis factor-alpha-1), have been effective in small series of patients with refractory Kawasaki disease (11; 21), but further studies are needed.
+This may be particularly true in patients at risk of a more severe outcome, based on Kobayashi score greater than five or other risk factors for IVIG resistance (30).
+Other agents, such as infliximab (a chimeric murine/human IgG1 monoclonal antibody that binds to tumor necrosis factor-alpha-1), have been effective in small series of patients with refractory Kawasaki disease (11; 23), but further studies are needed.
+Cyclosporine, a calcineurin inhibitor, has shown some efficacy in refractory Kawasaki disease for initial therapy of Kawasaki disease patients at high risk for IVIG resistance (23).
 Failure to respond to a second dose of IVIG should prompt the clinician to reconsider the diagnosis of Kawasaki disease, and consultation with a pediatric rheumatologist should be sought.

 IVIG: | |